Friedrich Nietzsche: Slave revolt in morals

-Nietzsche saw slave morality as a source of the nihilism that has overtaken Europe.
-Modern Europe and Christianity exist in a hypocritical state due to a tension between master and slave morality, both contradictory values determining, to varying degrees, the values of most Europeans (who are "motley").
+Nietzsche saw slave morality as a source of the nihilism that has overtaken Europe: it had led to view earthly life as inherently unfair, only justified as a prelude to the world to come; as such, the ever-increasing loss of belief in religion and Heaven had led to utter despair and pessimism.
+Furthermore, modern Europe and Christianity exist in a hypocritical state due to a tension between master and slave morality, both contradictory values determining, to varying degrees, the values of most Europeans (who are "motley").
 Nietzsche called for exceptional people not to be ashamed in the face of a supposed morality-for-all, which he deems to be harmful to the flourishing of exceptional people.
-He cautioned, however, that morality, per se, is not bad; it is good for the masses and should be left to them.
-Exceptional people, on the other hand, should follow their own "inner law".
+He cautioned that morality, per se, is not bad; it is good for the masses and should be left to them.
+Exceptional people, in contrast, should follow their own "inner law".
 A favourite motto of Nietzsche, taken from Pindar, reads: "Become what you are."

 A long-standing assumption about Nietzsche is that he preferred master over slave morality.
-However, eminent Nietzsche scholar Walter Kaufmann rejected this interpretation, writing that Nietzsche's analyses of these two types of morality were used only in a descriptive and historic sense; they were not meant for any kind of acceptance or glorification.
+The eminent Nietzsche scholar Walter Kaufmann rejected this interpretation, writing that Nietzsche's analyses of these two types of morality were used only in a descriptive and historic sense; they were not meant for any kind of acceptance or glorification.
 On the other hand, Nietzsche called master morality "a higher order of values, the noble ones, those that say Yes to life, those that guarantee the future".
 Just as "there is an order of rank between man and man", there is also an order of rank "between morality and morality".
 Nietzsche waged a philosophic war against the slave morality of Christianity in his "revaluation of all values" to bring about the victory of a new master morality that he called the "philosophy of the future" (Beyond Good and Evil is subtitled Prelude to a Philosophy of the Future).

-In Daybreak, Nietzsche began his "Campaign against Morality".
-He called himself an "immoralist" and harshly criticised the prominent moral philosophies of his day: Christianity, Kantianism, and utilitarianism.
+In Daybreak Nietzsche began his "Campaign against Morality".
+He called himself an "immoralist" and harshly criticised the prominent moral philosophies of his day: Christianity, Kantianism and utilitarianism.
 Nietzsche's concept "God is dead" applies to the doctrines of Christendom, though not to all other faiths: he claimed that Buddhism is a successful religion that he complimented for fostering critical thought.
 Still, Nietzsche saw his philosophy as a counter-movement to nihilism through appreciation of art: